ryanToth/SportsTripPlanner/README.md

   -w, --mustSpanWeekend         (Default: true) The trip must take place over a Saturday and Sunday

   -d, --mustStartOnDayOfWeek    The day of the week that the trip must start on. e.g. Sunday = 0, Saturday = 6

+  -l, --leagues                 (Default: All) List of all of the leagues that you are interested in. e.g. NHL NBA

+  -q, --mustIncludeLeagues      List of all of the leagues that at elast game of the trip must be.

   --help                        Display this help screen.